 Walk your dog daily – Your four-legged friends need daily exercise.
 It provides dogs with healthy mental stimulation and helps them to release any excess stress, anxiety, and tension.

 Keep up your pet's annual checkups – Dogs who are in pain are more likely to bite.
 Make a veterinarian gives your pet a good physical to check for any physical problems.
 Dogs who are sick or suffering are more likely to bite others.

 Don't allow others to immediately pet your dog – If someone asks to touch your dog, tell them to wait.
 See if your pet is comfortable with the person, before allowing them to pet it.

-Never leave young children and dogs unattended – The AKC says that pet owners should not assume that a dog is safe and will never bite.
-It’s important to continue watching your pet because its behavior can change.
+Never leave young children and dogs unattended – The AKC says that owners should not assume that their dog will never bite.
+It's important to continue watching your pet because its behavior can change.